 Benin is a small country in West Africa with a coastline on the Bight of Benin.
 Neighboring countries include Burkina Faso, Niger, Nigeria, and Togo.
-The geography of Benin is mostly flat with sandbanks that create access to the coast difficult.
-The government system is a republic; the chief of state and the head of government is the President.
-Officially, Benin has a mixed economic system however subsistence farming and underdeveloped industries are indicative of a traditional economy in which the allocation of available resources is based on inheritance and primitive methods.
-Benin is a member of the African Economic Community (AEC) and the Economic Community of West African States (ECOWAS).
+The geography of Benin is mostly flat with sandbanks that make access to the coast difficult.
+The government system is a republic; the chief of state and the head of government is the president.
+Officially, Benin has a mixed economic system, however, subsistence farming and underdeveloped industries are indicative of a traditional economy in which the allocation of available resources is based on inheritance and primitive methods.
+Benin is a member of the Economic Community of West African States (ECOWAS).

 Select variable and countries to compare in table format.